In the small town of Akure in Nigeria, an ambitious father dreams of the illustrious futures awaiting his sons.

 In parallel we have the story of Nigeria itself.
 Chigozie Obioma has called The Fishermen a wake-up call to his home country, a “dwindling nation” which he portrays as a country whose promise, like that of Agwu’s sons, is never fulfilled.
 Brother turns on brother and independence descends into civil war.
 The hope that rides on the popular politician MKO Abiola is destroyed when election results are rigged and he ends up in military detention.
 As Ben, the story’s narrator, reflects many years after the event:

 That doesn’t mean this is a novel without flaws.
 Obioma does tend to get totally carried away with his verbal cleverness sometimes, opting for the highly descriptive when a more simple form of words would suffice.
 Adjectives proliferate, some more successfully inventive than others.
-A description of dusk as a “crepuscular awning” I can buy, less so body odour as a “corporeal convoy” and I’m still struggling to make sense of “the egg-white days of our lives”.
+A description of dusk as a “crepuscular awning” I can accept more easily than seeing body odour referred to as a “corporeal convoy” and I’m still struggling to make sense of “the egg-white days of our lives”.

 But The Fishermen is still a wonderfully vivid and heart breaking tale.
 I have a feeling even if Obioma doesn’t win the Booker Prize with this debut novel, that we’ll be hearing a lot more of him in the future.